For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

 hist(Myx$titer,freq=FALSE)

-We need to estimate the gamma shape and scale parameters that best fit this empirical distribution.
+We need to estimate the gamma shape and rate parameters that best fit this empirical distribution.
 Here is one example of a Gamma fit to this distribution:

 Recall that the 2-D (log) likelihood surface looks something like this: